Asabeneh/python-spring-2021/questions.md

 ## What is programming

 - Write a short description what a programming is
+  - A program is a set of instruction that can executed by a computer
 - List down some of the importance of python programming language
+  - To develop a desktop application, server-side programming, data analysis, ML, etc
 - What version of python are you currently using?
+3.9.2
 - What code editor are you using?
+VScode
 - What is the python interactive shell?
 - How do you open the python interactive shell and how do you close it?
 - What is the extension of the python script file?

 ## Functions

   - What is a function?
+A block of code that allows you to perform a certain task
   - Functions can be divided into two: builtin functions and custom functions
   - Write at least 10 builtin functions and perform some task using the function

 ## Comments

 - What is the use of a comment in programming
+  - To make the code readable, maintainable, reusable, to leave remark
-- Write a single line python comment
+- Write a single line python comment #
 - Write a multiline python comment

 ## Data types